EliaTogni/SM4ML_Obsidian/SM4ML_Obsidian/Chihuahua vs Muffin Dataset.md

 5) **random erasing**: this technique was specifically designed to prevent overfitting by altering the input space and, consequently, to combat image recognition challenges due to occlusion.
 By removing certain input patches, the model is forced to find other descriptive characteristics;
 6) **mixing images**: blending and mixing multiple images by averaging their pixel values.

-For this purpose, new images were created by applying some augmentations over a randomly extracted set of images ($25\%$ of the dataset). ==selezioneresti circa 647, arrotondato a 640 immagini dalla prima classe e circa 791, arrotondato a 800 immagini dalla seconda classe per rendere le dimensioni dei due dataset più vicine possibili, con un totale di circa 1440 immagini.==
+For this purpose, new images were created by applying some augmentations over a randomly extracted set of images ($25\%$ of the dataset).
+I randomly extracted 640 images from the first class and approximately 800 images from the second class, in order to make the sizes of the two datasets closer.
+The total number of added images will be $1440$, approximately 25% of the dataset.

 The chosen augmentations are described in the following sections.